So here we are halfway through 2018, and this seems like a good time to take stock of Mum’s the Boss.

 We are a niche, and maybe a forgotten, downtrodden one.
 Maybe some of us have a job, maybe some of us have home businesses or are home educators, and some are caring full time for young children, children with special needs or adult relatives.

-Whatever it is, and however much we are juggling, we do it all to the best of our abilities, but in the process we run the risk of losing a bit of our essential selves, our health and a bit of our sanity.
+Whatever it is, and however much we are juggling, we do it all to the best of our abilities, but in the process, we run the risk of losing

 The quest I am on, since menopause, since (just about) losing my parents, and since becoming aware of this problem, is a voyage of rediscovery.